 Sampling involves selecting a limited number of individuals, objects or events, the observation of which allows conclusions to be drawn about the entire population from which the selection was made (De Landsheere, 1975).
 Due to constraints relating to the sampling frame, non-probability sampling was chosen.
 We conducted a survey using a questionnaire among 50 SMEs selected by 'reasoned choice' in three major cities in Cameroon: Yaoundé (9), Douala (35), and Bafoussam (6).
 Of these SMEs, 58% are limited liability companies, 16% are corporations, 14% are general partnerships, and 12% are limited partnerships.
 Most of them have been in existence for between 0 and 20 years (68% of the sample), with 22% having been in existence for between 10 and 20 years.
 A synoptic view of the sample shows that 73% of managers are male, compared to 27% female.

-Data analysis proces
+Data analysis process

 Three items were used to measure the size and nature of the company's activities.
 Fourteen items (Zian, 2013) were used to measure organisational structure, environment and computerisation, and these were ranked on a 5-point Likert scale (1: Strongly disagree to 5: Strongly agree).
 The same scale was used for behavioural contingency factors, but with five items (Ngongang and Noumouen, 2018).
 The same was true for organisational performance, which required ten measurement items.